mrhassanali/javascript-interview-questions/README.md

 ```

 ### What is the output of the code snippet below?

 ```javascript
 let arr = [1, 2, 3, 4, 5];
 let popped = arr.pop();
 console.log(popped);
 ```

+An absolute path describes the location from the root directory.